top of page

 Why we don't put our horses up for adoption

-There's a difference between being a sanctuary vs a rescue who brings horses in for care then makes them available for adoption.
+There's a difference between being a sanctuary versus a rescue.
+A rescue brings horses in to improve their health, possibly train them, then makes them available for adoption.
+A sanctuary gives horses in need a lifetime home.

 Rescues are wonderful